-$A_s$ = Response for parameter to be measured
+A_s = Response for parameter to be measured

-$A{is}$ = Response for the internal standard
+A{is} = Response for the internal standard

-$I_s$ = Amount of internal standard added to each extract, in $\mu g$
+I_s = Amount of internal standard added to each extract, in μg

-$V{o}$ = Volume of water extracted, in L
+V{o} = Volume of water extracted, in L

 - 13.2 Report results in micrograms per liter without correction for recovery data.
-When duplicate and spiked samples are analyzed, report all data obtained with the sample results. - 13.3 For samples processed as part of a set where the laboratory spiked sample recovery falls outside of the control limits in Section 8.3, data for the affected parameters must be labeled as suspect.
+When duplicate and spiked samples are analyzed, report all data obtained with the sample results.
+Results for benfluralin and ethalfluralin must be reported as trifluralin unless the sample has been characterized beyond the capabilities provided in this method. - 13.3 For samples processed as part of a set where the laboratory spiked sample recovery falls outside of the control limits in Section 8.3, data for the affected parameters must be labeled as suspect.